rdornas/siriemashapes/README.md

 For the sake of geographical accuracy, analysis can be time consuming, especially on very long highways.

-The final result consists in a list containing a spatial data frame from Siriema's Hotspot Analysis as well as a data frame summarising the number of events of each species in each sample unit
+The final result consists in a list containing a spatial data frame from Siriema's Hotspot Analysis as well as a data frame summarising the number of events of each species in each sample unit.